maplelm/SSHColony/README.md

 # Todos

-- Implement enable/disable feature for menus
+- [ ] Implement enable/disable feature for menus
-- engine not properly entering alt buffer
+- [ ] engine not properly entering alt buffer
-- engine not properly hiding and reveling cursor
+- [ ] engine not properly hiding and reveling cursor
-- engine not handling different sized terminals
+- [ ] engine not handling different sized terminals
-- need to make text box elements for world generation
+- [ ] need to make text box elements for world generation
-- Need to make a world generation alg
+- [ ] Need to make a world generation alg
-- Need to test what I have with just a basic world.
+- [ ] Need to test what I have with just a basic world.
-    - world generation will just pop out the same very flat and small world every time with no settings.
+    - [ ] world generation will just pop out the same very flat and small world every time with no settings.
+- [ ] Will need to figure out how pagination should work for menus and such

 # Technical Specifications